Quality Boot Making

-Same leather as the smooth retan, but reversed, with the flesh side out.
-Rough-out retan absorbs water, especially through its larger pores.
-For longer wear, select the rough-out retan that has a soft and pliable feel, with a smoother nap, not too loose-fibered and shaggy looking.
+This is the same leather as the smooth retan, but reversed with the flesh side out.
+Rough-out retan absorbs water especially through its larger pores.
+For longer wear select the rough-out retan that has a soft and pliable feel, with a smoother nap, not too loose-fibered and shaggy looking.
 Rough-out retan must be kept clean of mud and other drying ingredients or it will crack.
 A brass suede brush cleans it, though it spots easily and looks dirty because of its absorbancy.
-Some rough-out retan is silicone treated a part of its tanning process.
+Some rough-out retan is silicone treated as part of its tanning process.
 This does not mean aerosol silicone sprayed after it is manufactured.
 Leather that is silicone treated at the tannery will stay waterproof for the life of the sole.

-Used for work and semi-dress.
+Pigskin is used for work and semi-dress.
 A soft leather that has a dominant grain.
 The grain usually forms a triangle and is easily recognized.
-It has a very long life, is moderately priced, is soft, supple and conforms to the foot.
+It has a very long life, is moderately priced, is soft and supple and conforms to the foot.
 Usually this leather is treated for additional water repellency.
 Even though it may be used for semi-dress, this boot will not take a high shine due to its full grain.

-Also known as Steer-hide should be classed as a utility boot.
-It has a smooth hard finish that resembles a dress calf: it takes a shine, but has a much stiffer feel than calf.
+Kipskin is also known as steer-hide should be classed as a utility boot.
+It has a smooth hard finish that resembles a dress calf - it takes a shine but has a much stiffer feel than calf.
 The hard finish tends to break down and crack.
 Though it is a heavy leather, it is not a practical work boot around moisture.
-Look for the piece of leather that has a tight grain: avoid the kind with the loose large wrinkles.
-Also often used as a roughout leather.
+Look for the piece of leather that has a tight grain - avoid the kind with the loose large wrinkles.
+Kipskin is often used as a roughout leather.

-One of the toughest leathers of all, it is very easily recognized for its distinct grain.
+One of the toughest leathers of them all, it is very easily recognized for its distinct grain.
 It is practically scuff-proof and has a long life for work and dress.
 Its cost makes it less popular for a work boot.
-To some it is stiff and hard to break in, especially to those with problem feet (corns, bunions, etc.).
+To some it is stiff and hard to break in, especially for those with problem feet (corns, bunions, etc.).
 Recent improvements in tannage make shark more pliable than in the past.
 Colors in sharkskin are rich and unique.
 This rich color effect makes it more of a dress than work leather.
-Although it is scuff-resistant and tough, shark needs care like any leather.
+Although shark is scuff-resistant and tough, it needs care like any leather.
 It must be cleaned of dirt, mud, manure – any material that would tend to deteriorate it – and conditioned from time to time.
 Shark has a water-shedding quality because of the hardness of its surface.
-Because the fish swam in water does not mean that the tanned leather is waterproof.
+Just because the fish swam in water does not mean that the tanned leather is waterproof.

 Elephant is tanned in pieces with each piece having it own distinct grain, some heavy and some smooth.
 It is a very popular leather and fairly readily available from population control in Zimbabwe.
 Elephant is scuff resistant for work and is nice for casual wear.
 Since it is fairly dry, it must be regularly cleaned and conditioned for long life.

-One of the most popular of present day boot leathers.
+Water buffalo is one of the most popular of present-day boot leathers.
 A full grain leather that is both soft and supple.
 Many customers report that it feels like it is already broken in when brand new.
 It takes a beating and also a good shine.
 It is suitable for dress or for work.
-A very comfortable leather for its softness yet it is tough enough to survive scuffs and scratches.
+Water buffalo is a very comfortable leather for its softness yet it is tough enough to survive scuffs and scratches.

-It is a long wearing leather for hard use but it is fairly stiff.
+Giraffe is a long-wearing leather for hard use, but it is fairly stiff.
 Those with foot problems should avoid this leather.
-Clean and condition this leather on a regular basis and it will serve you well.
+Clean and condition this leather on a regular basis, and it will serve you well.

-Luxury leathers for dress only.
+These are luxury leathers for dress only.
 How they wear depends on how they are cared for.
-You can recognize these leathers by the more squared-off, regular checks.
-The smaller the checks the more flexible the boot and the less likely to crack.
-These boots can be made up in lots of ways, with the pieced foot, or the full vamp one-piece design which is more costly.
+You can recognize these leathers by the more squared-off regular checks.
+The smaller checks the more flexible the boot and the less likely to crack.
+These boots can be made up in lots of ways, with the pieced foot, or the full vamp one-piece design that is more costly.
 Smaller checks should go on the fore part of the foot.
 Larger checks go on the heel counters.
 These leathers are unpredictable as to whether or not they will crack.
-The problem occurs when the leather dries or is deteriorated between the scales, this more flexible portion of the leather gives way as the more rigid scales “work against” each other.
+The problem occurs when the leather dries or is deteriorated between the scales.
+This more flexible portion of the leather gives way as the more rigid scales “work against” each other.
 Many recommend using a small bit of Lexol on the finger, rubbing a very thin film of conditioner into the leather, especially between the scales after wearing and removing any dust or dirt.
-This is good practice for all reptile leathers.
-Alligator and crocodile take a high shine and their hard finish holds a shine very well.
+This is good practice for all reptile leathers Alligator and crocodile take a high shine, and their hard finish holds a shine very well.

-The softest and most comfortable of the “exotic” leathers.
+Ostrich is the softest and most comfortable of the “exotic” leathers.
 It wears well and resists scratching and scuffing – a combination of softness and toughness.
 Ostrich is naturally resistant to rotting when exposed to barnyard acid.
-Quill pattern determines the price of genuine ostrich boots.
+The quill pattern determines the price of genuine ostrich boots.
 Where you get a full quill pattern all over the foot, you are buying a much more expensive boot.
 The size of quill bumps depends on the age of animal and the portion of the hide from which the leather is cut.
 Ostrich is that ideal combination of durability and wearability which makes it the perfect leather for boots.
 Always wipe the dust and dirt off ostrich boots after wearing.

 Lizard skins will not wear any better than alligator, crocodile or caiman.
 Scales on lizard are smaller and run diagonally across the vamp.
 Lizard is often double-lined for shape-holding insurance and for added strength.
 Apply Lexol conditioner to lizard for conditioning after proper cleaning.
-Lizard is a very fine looking dress boot which is much less costly than most other reptiles.
+Lizard is a very fine-looking dress boot that is much less costly than most other reptile skins.

-Scarce material since you get a hide of camel leather only when the animal dies of natural causes.
+Camel is scarce since you only get a hide of leather when the animal dies of natural causes.
 Its hard finish resists scuffing but is very stiff.
-With hard wear, camel may lose its color.
+With hard wear camel may lose its color.
 Frequent conditioning is required to maximize wear.

-Is very soft and supple.
+Kidskin is very soft and supple.
 It has been popular for boot tops in recent years.
-Kidskin comes in a wide range of colors from basic black to bluebonnet blue to celery and red and back to basic chocolate.
+Kidskin comes in a wide range of colors – from basic black to bluebonnet blue to celery to red and back to basic chocolate.
 Kidskin is great to use in tops for color but not strong enough for boot vamps.

 Brush-off goat is kidskin which is colored twice.
 The most common color is black cherry which has a base color of cherry red over-colored with black.
 Special brushes are used to partially remove the black top coat and reveal the underlying cherry.
 This creates an antiqued look which many find attractive.

 Stingray is the hardest leather of all.
 Be absolutely certain not to fit these boots snugly.
 They do not stretch.
 They do however look unique and appeal to many customers.
-Stingray must be cleaned and conditioned regularly to maximize the life of boots made from them.
+Stingray must be cleaned and conditioned regularly to maximize the life of the boots.

-Hides come from very young animals that have “tight” fine pores.
-Has a very smooth appearance.
+Calfskin hides come from very young animals that have tight, fine pores.
+They have a very smooth appearance.
 It takes a very high polish and holds it.
-Very soft and pliable leather, lightweight, it conforms to the foot.
+A very soft, pliable and lightweight leather, it conforms to the foot.
 Because the leather is soft, it will scratch and scuff, but proper polishing will fill in the scratches well.
 Calf has durability in that it stays intact without splitting under the toughest work conditions.
-This is proven by people who continue to use the calf boot for work after it looks too bad for dress wear.
+This has been proven by people who continue to use the calf boot for work after it looks too worn for dress wear.
 Even with all of its color gone, it often holds together under punishing conditions.
 There is a heavy demand for true calfskin and a scarcity of skins, making it a fairly expensive material for boots.
 Always polish calfskin with lanoline based polish.